 We’ve only covered 7 signs indicating the time is right to plant a house for sale sign in front of your home.
 Each homeowner has their own unique situation.

-If you have questions about the ideal time to sell, or you’re ready to list your home, we’d love to chat with you.
+If you have questions about the ideal time to sell, or if you’re ready to list your home, we’d love to chat with you.
 Contact us today and let’s figure out the best time to sell your home.